shivanshi-s/Pawsting/README.md

-# Pawsting | Meet Cats
+# Pawsting | Meet Cats 😸

-Find the love of your cat's life!
+✨Find the love of your cat's life! ✨

 ## How it Works
 This is a landing page for a fictional dating app for cat owners to help their furry friends find soulmates.
 A user is able to scroll or click through to view the various sections of the SPA.